pl77711/1920-a1-be-DieterDeSchrijver/README.md

 Not only this but the application includes a fully functional managing platform for all the days and menus.

+The backend is hosted on Microsoft Azure: https://webivbackend20200517011230.azurewebsites.net/swagger

 <img src="WebIVBackend/assets/ezgif-4-0a5800767ae7.gif" alt="demo gif" />

 ## Getting Started